-- Furloughs and layoffs are common among businesses that don’t have enough money for payroll or enough work for their employees.
+- Furloughs and layoffs are common among businesses without enough money for payroll or enough work for their employees.

-- Furloughs are typically temporary restructuring, whereas layoffs involve permanent termination.
+- Furloughs are typically a temporary restructuring, whereas layoffs involve permanent termination.

 - Furloughed employees often still receive health insurance and other employee benefits; laid-off employees do not.

-- This article is for small business owners who need to reduce their staff size in response to a lack of payroll funds or work.
+- This article is for small business owners who must reduce their staff size in response to a lack of payroll funds or work.